|

 When PMR is loaded it will prompt the developer to add the registry to their

-project if it isn't already present in the Packages/manifest.json
+project if it isn't already present in the Packages/manifest.json file.

 For more information, see Unity's documentation on scoped package registries.